friday/textStretch.js/README.md

 ```

 ## Note
-1. Doesn't work for inline or inline-block elements.
+1. Doesn't work for inline-elements.
 It really wouldn't make sense if it did.
-2. Will break if font has been declared with "!important".
-Just don't do it.
-3. If using web fonts, call from window.load, not document.ready.
+2. If using web fonts, call from window.load, not document.ready.
 Else it will be calculated for the fallback font.